ArizonaMangoJuice/lol-improver-client/README.md

 ## How to use?
 First, you create an account.
 Login with the account created.
 Start taking notes.
 Search a player if you want to see there recent stats.
+- Try to search for these player:
+- ScrubNoob
+- L 5 22 9
+- Grig1
+- TCLB Robin NA
+- IlIlIllllIIIIIII
+- Tony Top

 ## Build status
 Build status of continus integration i.e. travis, appveyor etc. Ex. -